ArnasDickus/Budgety/README.md

 # Budgety

-Budgety - created with the help of Jonas Schmedtmann.
-I worked on my own template but didn't changed css, code.
-Because this project was more about javascript.
+Budgety - created from scratch.
+I rewritten javascript by myself but used Jonas Schmedtmann css and html design.

 [Live Version](https://arnasdickus.github.io/Budgety/)